Benge (musician): Solo career

-He launched the record label Expanding Records as an outlet for his debut album Electro-orgoustic Music in 1995.
+Benge launched the record label Expanding Records as an outlet for his debut album Electro-orgoustic Music in 1995.
 The label, which focuses on instrumental electronic music, continued to grow to include a roster of approximately 20 artists from around the world.
 He also runs a music studio called Memetune Studios which houses a large collection of vintage electronic synthesisers and other recording equipment.

 In 2008, Benge released his tenth studio album Twenty Systems, a concept album which featured twenty tracks made on twenty different synthesisers between the years 1968 and 1988 and an accompanying book describing the instruments and the development of the synthesiser in general.
 The album was called 'a brilliant contribution to the archaeology of electronic music' by Brian Eno.

 Since 2012, Benge has released a regular series of online solo albums via his bandcamp and iTunes pages.
 These albums regularly feature his "one-synthesiser-per-album" concept, whereby he limits himself to creating a full album using a single electronic music system, thereby developing the idea he introduced with Twenty Systems in 2008.